 Your avalanche beacon is one of the most important pieces of gear you need while in the backcountry wilderness, along with a shovel and probe.
 Our buying guide will walk you through the different features of the top avalanche beacons on the market for 2023.
 All beacons featured here are 3 antenna.

 Avalanche beacons are a critical safety tool in avalanche terrain.
 Like any tool, they are only effective if you know how to use them.
 Read your beacon’s manual thoroughly and learn how to use it before you head out.
 We highly recommend taking an avalanche education course as well.
-Make sure you have the necessary safety gear – beacon, shovel, probe – and are educated on the many hazards of winter travel in the backcountry before you hit the trails.
+Make sure you have the necessary safety gear – beacon, shovel, probe (airbag packs are now highly recommended too) – and are educated on the many hazards of winter travel in the backcountry before you hit the trails.

 The Barryvox ranks high on the list of our top picks for its processor speed, features, and ease of use.
 It has a clear, 2 inch depolarized display to help visually guide you to the victim.
 If you’d rather keep your eyes on the snow, it has loud acoustic search guidance.
 It has a battery life of 300 hours in send mode and updatable software.

 Price – $385

 Weight – 210 grams